apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**'Hold Your Horses,' Says Barrington About AMC Stock - TipRanks.com**
+**Muth, trained by Bob Baffert, scratched from Preakness Stakes after fever**

-You can read more about it [here](https://www.tipranks.com/news/hold-your-horses-says-barrington-about-amc-stock).
+You can read more about it [here](https://www.washingtonpost.com/sports/2024/05/15/muth-preakness-stakes-scratch/).

 ## Requirements
 - Python 3.8